 Please join me every Monday at 1 p.m. for The Christopher Elliott Show, an irreverent half-hour conversation on Facebook, Twitter and Google Plus.
 You can find it through the hashtag #elliottshow.
 Then, catch the live YouTube broadcast on my channel.
 In this week’s show, we discuss unbundling madness and I take one of your ridiculous questions.
 You can watch it right here.

 Should travel products include more than they do?

 I’m working on a story about travel products like airline tickets, hotel rooms and rental cars that don’t include essentials.
 For example, some airline tickets now don’t include a seat reservation or a meal; hotels force you to pay mandatory “resort fees” to cover the use of exercise rooms and pool facilities.
 And rental cars make you pay “tire disposal” and “license recovery” fees.
 Have you had to pay more for a travel product recently, and do you think the travel product includes what it needs to.
 Or has unbundling gone too far?
 I’d love to include your comments in my story.
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Wanna become the world’s smartest traveler?

 I know you do.
 Then do this now: Pre-order my new book, How to Be the World’s Smartest Traveler (and Save Time, Money, and Hassle).
 It’ll help you navigate the ins and outs of the travel industry and save lots of time and money.
 Details are right here.
 By the way, if you’re heading out somewhere on a trip and need help with something, I’d be happy to email you a draft of a chapter, whether you order the book or not.